Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsection{Customized Toolkit}

-One of the key novelties of \emph{WIRL} lies in its ability to autonomously decide which tools to invoke based on the current state.
+One of the key novelties of \emph{WIRL} is its ability to autonomously decide which tools to invoke based on the current state.
 The toolkit provided for \emph{WIRL} (as shown in Table~\ref{tab:ToolDescription}) is carefully customized to facilitate the code wiring task.